MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 ![](../Images/Buggy_Program.png)

-Something is still wrong since the program is supposed to draw a new circle in a new colour each time.
+Something is still wrong since the colour is supposed to change each time and only the spacebar should make a circle apppear.
 This suggests that there is something wrong with the block of code that is executed when we press the spacebar.
-It turns out there is a missing set of curly braces for the conditional statement in `keyPressed()` and so this is how the program is actually being interpreted:
+It seems as though the `ellipse()` function is called no matter what key is pressed and that is the source of the issue.
+Upon further inspection, there is a missing set of curly braces for the conditional statement in `keyPressed()` and so this is how the program is actually being interpreted:

 ```js
 function keyPressed() {